On this page |

 The Royal Commission found that many survivors had difficulty accessing their records.
 The issues included lengthy delays; or getting incomplete or heavily redacted information.

-The Crown Response Unit and Archives New Zealand are working together on five initiatives to make it easier for survivors of abuse to access their personal records while they were in care.
-Initiatives 1-3 are led by the Crown Response Unit and 4-5 by Archives New Zealand.
+The Crown Response Unit and Archives New Zealand have been working together on five initiatives to make it easier for survivors of abuse to access their personal records while they were in care:

 The Royal Commission recommended the Crown and relevant faith-based organisations should publicly acknowledge and apologise for the tūkino, or abuse, inflicted and suffered after it delivered its final report.

-The Prime Minister Christopher Luxon will publicly apologise to survivors of abuse in care on Tuesday 12 November 2024 in Parliament.
-Find out more details here.
+The Prime Minister Christopher Luxon publicly apologised to survivors of abuse in care on Tuesday 12 November 2024 in Parliament.

-Responses from faith-based insitutions to the Abuse in Care Royal Commission of Inquiry is below:
+Responses from faith-based insitutions to the Abuse in Care Royal Commission of Inquiry are below:

 The Abuse in Care Royal Commission of Inquiry had two primary information sources: